uga-libraries/general-aip/README.md

 Create a file named metadata.csv in the AIPs directory.
 [Example metadata.csv](documentation/metadata.csv) This contains required information about each of the AIPs to be included in this batch.
-The header row is formatted Department,Collection,Folder,AIP_ID,Title,Version
+The header row is formatted Department,Collection,Folder,AIP_ID,Title,Rights,Version

 For UGA, these values are:
 * Department: ARCHive group name